 About The Study

-This study will expand highly active antiretroviral therapy (HAART) coverage among injection drug users (IDUs) in the Downtown East Side of Vancouver, BC.
-Over a six-year period, researchers will study if expanded HAART among IDUs will lead to a reduction in the number of new HIV infections and a decrease in adverse HIV/AIDS health outcomes among the target population.
+This study expanded antiretroviral therapy (ART) coverage among injection drug users (IDUs) in the Downtown East Side of Vancouver, BC.
+From 2010 to 2016, researchers studied if expanded ART among IDUs led to a reduction in the number of new HIV infections and a decrease in adverse HIV/AIDS health outcomes among the target population.

-The study seeks to enroll 2000 HIV-infected IDU adults who are medically eligible for antiretroviral therapy (based on current guidelines), but are not accessing therapy or are unaware of their HIV infection status.
+The study enrolled adults living with HIV who inject drugs who are medically eligible for ART (based on current guidelines), but are not accessing therapy or are unaware of their HIV infection status.

-Knowledge gained from this study should assist in the development of a public health policy for the expansion of HAART, as well as enhance the effectiveness of traditional prevention efforts aimed to reduce HIV incidenc
+We know that ART can directly prevent HIV transmission by rendering the virus undetectable and significantly decreasing the risk of transmission.
+This was a novel approach to reducing new HIV infections when this study was launched.
+Knowledge gained from this study assisted in the development of a public health policy for the expansion of ART, as well as to enhance the effectiveness of traditional prevention efforts aimed to reduce HIV incidence.

 Additional Information